 Roasted White Asparagus

-- 1 bunch white asparagus (about 15 spears) - ends removed and peeled
+- 1 bunch white asparagus (about 15 to 20 spears) - ends removed and tough outer layer peeled

 - ¼ cup pine nuts